notifhy/frontend/privacy.md

 Data is kept until it is no longer necessary for the usage described above.

-## Children's Privacy
-This service is not targeted or aimed at children and does not knowingly collect data from children.
-If a parent or guardian believes that their child may be giving personal information, they are encouraged to reach out.

 ## What Are Your Data Protection Rights?
 We would like to make sure you are fully aware of all of your data protection rights.
 Every user is entitled to the following: